Choline is an essential nutrient that’s involved in the health of every cell in your body. Read more to find out the best choline supplements of 2022.

 High Doses of Choline May Lead to a Fishy Body Odor

-You might notice a fishy body odor if you’re taking high doses of choline supplements.
+You might notice a fishy body odor if you take high choline supplements.

 Diarrhea signifies that your body may have an excess amount of choline.

-If you experience diarrhea after taking a supplement, it’s possible that you have consumed too much of the substance.
-Diarrhea can be caused by several different factors and occur for many reasons.
-One symptom of diarrhea is frequent, loose bowel movements that are often accompanied by pain or cramping in the lower portions of the abdomen.
+If you get diarrhea after taking a supplement, you might have taken too much of it.
+Diarrhea can be caused by a variety of factors and can occur for a variety of reasons.
+One sign of diarrhea is frequent, loose bowel movements that are often accompanied by pain or cramping in the lower parts of the abdomen.

-If you are experiencing these symptoms, it’s important to contact your doctor immediately.
+If you are experiencing these symptoms, you must contact your doctor immediately.
 In many cases, diarrhea will go away within four days.